jono-hayward/jjjplay/README.md

 Now I'm entirely chuffed to unveil my rebuilt version for Bluesky!
 Aside from just posting the songs that Triple J plays, it offers a few improvements over the old version: Better formatting, links streaming services, even album art. _Hot._

 ## How it works
-Every five minutes, a Github Workflow runs that queries the ABC's player API and grabs a list of all the songs that have played since the last run.
+Every five minutes, a Github Actions workflow queries the ABC's player API and grabs a list of all the songs that have played since the last run.
 It then searches for each song on streaming services (Apple Music, Spotify and YouTube Music), then compiles a Bluesky post with the song's details, artwork and streaming links.

 ## Tech
 - [ATProto API](https://github.com/bluesky-social/atproto)